pedronunomacedo/FSI-Project/CTFs/Opcionals/1-British Punctuality.md

 ![](https://i.imgur.com/oVnHK2D.png)

-- After some time, we could coonfirm that the server was performing the script each every minute.
+- After some time, we could confirm that the server was performing the script each every minute.
 Unfortunately, we dont't have access to the _flag_ file but the _cron_ has.

 - With this in mind, we created ```aux.c``` with code to open flag.txt: